 No matter when and how you intend to get to Norm’s, it is important for you to consider all the factors including the distance, the remote environment, trail conditions, weather and your own physical fitness before setting out.
 We want to ensure that your visit is safe and highly enjoyable, so please contact us for guidance when making your plans.
 Just like wilderness camping, everything you pack in has to be packed out and we expect no trace of your visit, excepting tracks, happy memories and hopefully a positive comment in our guestbook and facebook page.

-Please note that guests are responsible for providing all of their own food and beverages for the duration of their stay at the cabin, unless booking through our partner packages.
-When you arrive at the departure point (Stokely Creek Lodge) you will be met by a custodian who will provide an orientation and safety briefing, as well as assist you by shuttling food/beverages and your gear out to the cabin.
-Please recognize that we are limited by the physical capacity of the UTV/snowmachine/boat used for this purpose.
-In this regard, plan to bring your food and beverages in not more than two standard sized coolers and consolidate your gear in a maximum of one backpack per person.
-The custodian will shuttle only this maximum amount of gear plus sufficient drinking water to the cabin for you and ensure that cabin is warm, clean, organized and functional for you upon your arrival.
-If you wish to bring anything in excess of this amount it will be up to you to carry it in and out yourself.
+When you arrive at the departure point (Stokely Creek Lodge) for your summer or fall adventure, you will be met by a custodian who will provide an orientation and safety briefing, as well as assist you by shuttling your food/beverages and gear out to the cabin.
+Please recognize that we are limited by the physical capacity of the UTV and/or boat used for this purpose.
+In this regard, plan to bring your food and beverages in not more than two standard sized coolers and consolidate your overnight gear (clothes, sleeping bag, pillow) in a maximum of one backpack per person.
+The custodian will shuttle only this maximum amount of gear plus sufficient drinking water to the cabin for you.
+If you wish to bring anything in excess of this amount it will be up to you to carry it in and out.